The Fuzzle database contains many more hits than unique domains.

 mostly in the N-terminal region.

-We used a density-based clustering method,
+We used density-based clustering method,

 DBSCAN ,